TanStack/query/README.md

   - The mutation function you can call with variables to trigger the mutation and optionally override the original mutation options.
 - `status: String`
   - Will be:
-    - `idle` initial status prior to the mutation function execution.
+    - `idle` initial status prior to the mutation function executing.
     - `loading` if the mutation is currently executing.
     - `error` if the last mutation attempt resulted in an error.
     - `success' if the last mutation attempt was successful.